jedipunkz/openstack_install/README.md

 Add server.img to glance for OS image template on OpenStack.

+    # source ~/.openstack # if you use bash, exec this command ". ~/.openstack"
     # glance add name="Ubuntu Server 12.04LTS" is_public=true container_format=ovf disk_format=qcow2 < server.img

 #### Create ssh keypair and install that